sethlu/ratatouille/src/inheritance/README.md

 - **Looking up an instance field**

-    When hiding field, the destination may be different depending on the static type even for pointing to a same object.
+    When hiding field, the content of a field may be different depending on the static type of a instance even for pointing to a same object.

     See: [FieldHiding.java](FieldHiding.java)